eclipse-ankaios/ankaios/doc/docs/reference/startup-configuration.md

 * `restartPolicy`, specify how the workload should be restarted upon exiting (not implemented yet).
 * `tags`, specify a list of `key` `value`  pairs.
 * `runtimeConfig`, specify as a _string_ the configuration for the [runtime](./glossary.md#runtime) whose configuration structure is specific for each runtime, e.g., for `podman` runtime the [PodmanRuntimeConfig](#podmanruntimeconfig) is used.
+* `controlInterfaceAccess`, specify the access rights of the workload for the control interface.

 Example `startup-config.yaml` file: